Safe Learning Control with Optimality and Stability Guarantees: Simulation examples

-First, we let the disturbance $u^f(t) = 0$.
+First, let $u^f(t) = 0$.
 As shown in Fig.\ref{fig2.a}, the classical RL policy will violate the constraint on angle, while all the other three safe learning methods can perform the control task without violating any state constraints.
 Then, let the disturbance $u^f(t)= -5 + 0.01 \sin(t) + 0.03 \cos(t) + 0.05 \sin(2t) + 0.04 \cos(2t)$.
 As shown in Fig.\ref{fig2.b}, the classical RL policy can stabilize the system under unknown disturbance/actuator fault, but the angle constraint is violated during the learning process.
 The proposed method in this study can complete the control task while guaranteeing the safety of the system.
 When the safety filter is introduced into the RL method, the velocity constraint is violated due to $u^f$.
 The control policy learned from the RL method with a CBF-based penalty term cannot keep the velocity trajectory inside the safe region, which may be due to the choice of the penalty term, and the trade-off between the angle constraint and velocity constraint. \end{example}

 \begin{example}